City Fun, Scenic Drives and West Coast Wines: A Classic California Road Trip

-Experience the best of the West as you road trip to the some of the most raved about locations in the USA.
+Experience the best of super cool California as you road trip to the some of the most raved about locations in the USA.
 The charming work of mother nature can be viewed by foot with hikes through the scenic trails of California.
 Quench your thirst in the illustrious wine making regions of Napa Valley and Sonoma Valley.
 Shop to your hearts content on Rodeo Drive.
 From the Frisco hills to the LA streets, and everything in between, this adventure is sure to give you a taste of the American dream.

-You're going to San Francisco (but no flowers in hair required)
+You're going to San Francisco (but no flowers in hair required) to begin your classic California road trip.

 On arrival it's then about a 30 minute cab ride from San Francisco International Airport to any of our recommended hotels.
 We work with a number of excellent hotels in this excellent city so speak to your USA specialist to learn more about which will work best for you.
 Once you've checked in to your hotel it's time to combat any potential jet lag by adopting to Pacific Standard Time immediately.
 As luck would have it, Frisco is a frisky sort of town with nightlife tempting enough to keep you up.
 We also provide all our clients with a detailed and definitive dossier of the best restaurants, bars and clubs to help you adjust to the time zone.